kayleyseow/CS-102/08. Streams/Chapter8Notes.md

     string input_line;
     while (getline(data_file,input_line))
     {
+      cout << input_line << endl;
     }
+    return 0;
   }
   ```

-#### An example to Process a File
+#### An Example to Process a File
 - This is Program chap08/babynames.cpp from page 356
 - Here is background information for the program
 - There is a data file of 1000 records, each containing a boy's name and a girl's name
-- The data was collected by the Social Security Administration
+- The data was collected by the Social Security Administration and show names from the 1990s
+- Each line (record) contains two identical sub-records
+  - There is a rank
+  - Then the line contains information about a boy’s name
+    - The name, the number and percentage of people given that name
+  - Then the line contains the same information for girls’ names

 #### The Goal
 - Looking through the list, someone noticed that there was a wider range of names given to girls than boys